KustoszApp/docs/source/installation/containers.md

 Kustosz web UI will be available at [localhost:8000/ui/](http://localhost:8000/ui/).

 By default, container will create new user `admin` with randomly generated password.
-Password will be printed to container log after line saying "Generated random login credentials".
+Password will be printed to container log after line saying "You can log in with following credentials".
 If you want to specify your own password, see [](#container-specific-configuration-options) below.

 If you have OPML file that you want to import, specify `KUSTOSZ_IMPORT_CHANNELS_DIR` variable when starting a container.
 Alternatively, you can use command line tool described in [initial setup](../initial-setup).
 You can use `docker exec` to execute a command in a context of running container.